-Students wishing to dispute their final grades have up to one month - after the grades are posted - to contact the office of Academic Affairs and complete this form.
-This petition is examined by the Executive Director and the Director of Academic Affairs.
+Students wishing to dispute their final grades have up to 10 working days - after the grades are posted - to contact the office of Academic Affairs and complete this form.
+This petition is preliminary examined by the Director of Academic Affairs and falls under the Informal Appeal procedure of the Appeals policies as approved by the IQAC.
+Appeals which simply challenge the academic judgment of the examiner(s) will not be considered.
+You may not appeal if your results are not as good as you had hoped so or worse than you believe you deserve.